 Collaboration here could take place both outside and inside the system.
 Outside could mean that one will ask the other child directly and they will work together at the same workplace.
-Inside the system, a collaborative session can be initiated with two or more T^3 applications coupled.
+Inside the system a collaborative session can be initiated where two or more $T^3$ applications coupled.
 The children share the workspace so that everyone will see all changes made by the other without loosing local data.
-In the current implementation the phoneme table will be divided so that one child gets the vowels, the other children the consonants.
-While working together on a word one child can now act as a "vowels advocate" and supervise the using of vowels in a word (see Fig. 8).
+In the current implementation the phoneme table will be divided so that one child gets the vowels, the other children will have the consonants.
+While working together on a word one child can act now as a "vowels advocate" and supervise the using of vowels in a word while the other child has the control of the consonants needed for a word (see Fig. 8).

 Fig. 8.
-Collaboration with T3.
+Collaboration with T.